/Insights

 Seasonal Energy Efficiency Ratio: Optimising Commercial Buildings

 Commercial buildings, from office complexes to retail centres, consume significant energy to maintain comfortable indoor environments year-round.
-In the UK, where winters can dip below freezing and summers often bring heatwaves, HVAC systems account for up to 50% of a building’s energy use, according to the Carbon Trust.
+In the UK, where winters can dip below freezing and summers often bring heatwaves, Heating, Ventilation, and Air Conditioning (HVAC) systems account for up to 50% of a building’s energy use, according to the Carbon Trust.

 Preparing for Winter: Insulation and Heating Strategies